mattmess1221/starlette-caches/docs/usage/index.md

 Note that the decorated object should be an ASGI callable.
 This is why the code snippet above uses a Starlette [endpoint](https://www.starlette.io/endpoints/) (a.k.a. class-based view) instead of a function-based view.
 (Starlette endpoints implement the ASGI interface, while function-based views don't.)

 Note that you can't apply `@cached` to methods of a class either.
-This is probably fine though, as you shouldn't need to specify which methods support caching: `asgi-caches` will only ever cache "safe" requests, i.e. GET and HEAD.
+This is probably fine though, as you shouldn't need to specify which methods support caching: `starlette-caches` will only ever cache "safe" requests, i.e. GET and HEAD.

 ## Caching fine-tuning